kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 This project is a QSD/QSE Software Defined HF Transceiver (SDR), 5 Band, Low Power, based on  Arjan te Marvelde / uSDR-pico, from https://github.com/ArjanteMarvelde/uSDR-pico.<br>
 Since than, Arjan made some changes on his code, so, to clarify, I started this project based on Arjan's version https://github.com/ArjanteMarvelde/uSDR-pico/blob/main/package/CODEv2.zip from 2021 with documentation at https://github.com/ArjanteMarvelde/uSDR-pico/blob/main/doc/uSDR%20-%20v2.02.pdf .

-My intention was to include a Waterfall or Panadapter to the Arjan's uSDR-Pico project, for this, I included an ILI9341 240x320 2.4" TFT display, without touch, and also, changed the software to generate the Waterfall.
+My intention was to include a Waterfall or Panadapter to the Arjan's uSDR-Pico project.
+For this, I included an ILI9341 240x320 2.4" TFT display, without touch, and also, changed the software to generate the Waterfall.

-Initially, I used Visual Studio, but after some considerations, I ported all code to Arduino IDE.
+Initially, I used Visual Studio, like the original project, but after some considerations, I ported all code to Arduino IDE.
 So, to compile and run this code you need the Arduino IDE installed for a Raspberry Pi Pico project (see "Arduino IDE setup and notes:" below).

 I also, chose not to change the original software as much as possible, and focused on the Waterfall implementation, mostly in the dsp.c.